ThatCoolCoder/foss-rcas/Docs/CreatingAircraft.md

 ## **This guide is currently incorrect**

-It fails to mention the new ControlHub system that has been created.
+It fails to mention the new ControlHub + mixing system that has been created.

 ## Prerequisites